ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/provenance.md

 Objects MAY be grouped together in [RepositoryCollection]s with [hasMember] pointing to the [RepositoryObject].

-{: .note }
-> The terms `RepositoryObject` and `RepositoryCollection` are renamed in RO-Crate to avoid collision between other vocabularies and the PCDM terms `Collection` and `Object`.
-The term `RepositoryFile` is renamed to avoid clash with RO-Crate's `File` mapping to <http://schema.org/MediaObject>.
+{% include callout.html type="note" content="The terms `RepositoryObject` and `RepositoryCollection` are renamed in RO-Crate to avoid collision between other vocabularies and the PCDM terms `Collection` and `Object`.
+The term `RepositoryFile` is renamed to avoid clash with RO-Crate's `File` mapping to <http://schema.org/MediaObject>." %}

-{: .warning }
-> PCDM specifies that files should have only technical metadata, not descriptive metadata, which is _not_ a restriction in RO-Crate.
-If the RO-Crate is to be imported into a strict PCDM repository, modeling of object/file relationships will be necessary.
+{% include callout.html type="warning" content="PCDM specifies that files should have only technical metadata, not descriptive metadata, which is _not_ a restriction in RO-Crate.
+If the RO-Crate is to be imported into a strict PCDM repository, modeling of object/file relationships will be necessary." %}

 For example, this data is exported from an [Omeka] repository: